J. G. Quintel: Career

 By March 2012, Quintel was directing a crew of about 35 to develop each episode of Regular Show, which takes about nine months to go from idea to final product.
 Quintel has most recently worked for Cartoon Network Studios in Burbank, California developing episodes for Regular Show and provided his real voice to the 23-year-old blue jay Regular Show character Mordecai.
 In commenting on his voice acting, Quintel noted how he has an easy-going nature and never yells in real life, so he had to learn how to yell as the Mordecai character.
 Quintel also directed Regular Show: The Movie, the film premiered on August 14, 2015, at The Downtown Independent theater in Los Angeles, where it was shown until August 20, 2015.
 It then had a DVD release and a primer on Cartoon Network in November.

 Following Regular Shows conclusion in January 2017, Quintel announced the creation of Close Enough, an adult animated series about a young couple and their daughter in Los Angeles.
-The show was inspired by Quintel’s own experiences of becoming a young father and trying to balance work with the commitments of marriage and parenthood.
-“As we were wrapping up Regular Show in 2017, I was looking for new ideas.
+The show was inspired by Quintel's own experiences of becoming a young father and trying to balance work with the commitments of marriage and parenthood.
+"As we were wrapping up Regular Show in 2017, I was looking for new ideas.
 The first show coincided with me having a job and being out of college, and Close Enough is about getting married, starting a family, trying to buy a house.
-It’s about transitioning from being just yourself and doing whatever you want to taking care of other people in your life.”
+It's about transitioning from being just yourself and doing whatever you want to taking care of other people in your life."
 The series was initially expected to premiere later in 2017 as part of a planned adult animation block on TBS.
 However, the cornerstone of that block was a Louis C.K.-helmed series called The Cops, and when C.K. admitted to sexual misconduct earlier that summer TBS re-tooled their entire schedule, shunting Close Enough into development hell despite having its entire first season produced.
-It was later resurrected when TBS' parent company WarnerMedia Entertainment announced the launch of a streaming service, HBO Max (Now Max), that would feature original exclusive content.
+It was later resurrected when TBS' parent company WarnerMedia Entertainment announced the launch of a streaming service, HBO Max, that would feature original exclusive content.

 On June 12, 2024, Warner Bros.
 Discovery announced that Regular Show would be getting a new series with Quintel returning as showrunner.
 In the same month, it was announced that Quintel will also serve as showrunner for an adult television adaption of Jillian Tamaki's webcomic, SuperMutant Magic Academy, for Adult Swim.